 - We met a lot of travelers who only packed summer clothes and were surprised to find out that Croatia can actually get quite chilly!
 Temperatures in Zagreb can drop to 0°C and can get as low as 5°C in Dubrovnik.
 Do your research before you go and know the temperatures.
 Here is what I packed for Europe.

 - The Croatians do not refer to Croatia as Croatia.
-Once in the country, you will quickly find out that they call their homeland Hrvatska.
+Once in the country, you will quickly discover that they call their homeland Hrvatska.

-- You may have heard of Croatia from the brutal Yugoslav wars back in the 90’s.
+- You may have heard of Croatia from the brutal Yugoslav wars back in the ’90s.
 Although, there are landmines still abundant in non-visited and marked areas, the country is not dangerous.
-I repeat, the country…along with the rest of the Balkans are not dangerous.
+I repeat, the country and the rest of the Balkans is not dangerous.
 It pains me that people still question safety in this area of Europe, I mean the locals might be in danger of lung cancer, but tourists in danger?
 No, unless you count secondhand smoke.